-If you’ve decided you’d like to spend some time studying with us you need to check with your International Office/Exchange Coordinator to see if there is an inter-institutional agreement in place between your institution and the Royal Conservatoire.
-We cannot accept exchange applications from students at institutions with whom we do not have a fully signed inter-institutional agreement.
+If you’ve decided you’d like to spend some time studying with us you need to check with your International Office/Exchange Coordinator to see if there is an inter-institutional agreement (Erasmus+, International Exchange or Study Abroad) or Memorandum of Understanding (MoU) in place between your institution and the Royal Conservatoire.
+We cannot accept exchange applications from students at institutions with whom we do not have a fully signed inter-institutional agreement or MoU.

-If your institution is one of our partners and is able to agree to you applying for an exchange during the forthcoming academic year, you will be required to complete an online application via EASY by Friday 27th March 2020.
+If your institution is one of our partners and is able to agree to you applying for an exchange during the forthcoming academic year, you will be required to complete an online application via EASY by 25 march 2022.
 Please note that there is only one application deadline per year.
-If you wish to apply to study here between January 2021 and June 2021 (terms 2 and 3 of academic year 20/21) you must also apply before 27th March 2020.
+If you wish to apply to study here between January 2023 and June 2023 (terms 2 and 3 of academic year 22/23) you must also apply before 25 March 2022.
 We are unable to accept paper applications.
-If any paper applications are received they will be immediately returned to sender.

 Your application will be considered and an outcome communicated via EASY within eight weeks.
 It is essential that you complete the required fields on the application and upload a good quality video recording/portfolio as well as all other supporting documents as your application cannot be processed without them.